 - Automated UI tests to be run in the background

 The above actions facilitate the developers to ensure that website activities are seamless and the potential issues related to the User Interface and User Experience (UI/UX) are easily identified.
-As the end user experience is of paramount importance to the businesses, it becomes crucial to find out as many bugs as possible prior to the launch of website publically.
+As the end-user experience is of paramount importance to the businesses, it becomes crucial to find out as many bugs as possible prior to the launch of the website publically.

 Some of the popularly common use cases for Headless Browser Testing